robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 “I’m busy.”

 “_A human has remained on board the_ Sequeira. _They’ve set a self destruct sequence.
-It’s going to blow in less than five_ piyia_._”
+It’s going to blow in less than five_ piyia.”

 Bolting upright in her seat, Dax tapped her combadge and said, “Dax to bridge.
 Scan the _Sequeira_ and tell me nothing is counting down.”